Introduction

 SmartREST example

-Cumulocity IoT provides several static SmartREST templates for basic alarm management for device.
+Cumulocity provides several static SmartREST templates for basic alarm management for device.
 They can be found with message IDs between 301 and 304 for different severities:

 302,c8y_TemperatureAlarm,"CPU temperature too high"